 HTML encoding (also called HTML escaping) replaces characters that have special meaning in HTML - the angle brackets that mark up tags, the ampersand that begins entities, and the quote characters that delimit attribute values - with named or numeric entity references.
 The browser then displays them as literal characters instead of treating them as syntax.

-This encoder uses a small in-house mapping (ENTITY_MAP in the source above) for the most common entities and falls back to numeric references via charCodeAt for anything outside the named set.
+This encoder uses a small in-house mapping (ENTITY_MAP in the source above) for the most common named entities.
+Named mode escapes the five mandatory characters plus that curated symbol set; numeric mode walks the input by code point and escapes the five mandatory characters plus every non-ASCII or control character as a decimal reference.
 The five mandatory escapes for a safe HTML encoder are & (must come first - escaping it last would double-escape everything else), <, >, ", and ' for the apostrophe.
 Without ', attribute values single-quoted in HTML can be broken by injected single quotes - a real XSS vector.

 Two output modes are exposed.
-Named entities like &copy; are human-readable and standardised in the HTML5 spec - there are about 2,000 of them, covering almost every glyph you'd realistically need.
-Numeric entities like &#169; (decimal) or &#xA9; (hex) work for any Unicode code point and are the only safe choice for characters outside the named set.
-The decoder accepts all three styles - named, decimal numeric, and hex numeric - so a round-trip never loses data.
+Named entities like &copy; are human-readable; the HTML5 spec defines about 2,000 of them, though this tool emits only the curated set listed above.
+Numeric entities like &#169; (decimal) or &#xA9; (hex) work for any Unicode code point and are the only safe choice for characters outside the named set; numeric mode emits the decimal form here.
+The decoder understands all three styles - this tool's named entities plus any decimal or hex numeric reference - so anything you encode with this tool round-trips losslessly; named entities outside the curated set (pasted from elsewhere) are left untouched rather than decoded.

 Where this matters most: server-side rendering.
 Frameworks like React (auto-escapes children), Vue (auto-escapes interpolations), and Django (auto-escapes via {{ }} unless you mark a string as |safe) handle this for you.
 Old-school string-concatenation rendering (PHP echo, raw template literals into innerHTML, dangerouslySetInnerHTML in React) does not - and that's where most XSS vulnerabilities live.
 Run any user-controlled string through HTML encoding before it touches innerHTML or its equivalent.